heroku/dotnet-buildpack/README.md

     $ git push heroku master

-The buildpack will detect your app as Node.js if it has the file `global.asax` in the root or at one directory depth.
+The buildpack will detect your app as Mono if it has the file `global.asax` in the root or at one directory depth.

 Pre-compiling Binaries
 ----------------------